Val Verde (fictional country)

 Val Verde is a fictional country or city used by Hollywood writer and producer Steven E. de Souza when his stories require a South or Central American locale that will not cause legal or diplomatic problems.
 The location first appeared in his 1985 film Commando.

-The name translates as "Green Valley" in multiple Romance languages, such as Portuguese, Italian, Spanish, and Galician.
+The name translates as "Green Valley" in multiple Romance languages, such as Portuguese, Italian, and Spanish.

 Appearances

 Val Verde has appeared in a number of films, television programs, and comics by de Souza: